 Advantages of Lap Band Surgery

 The Lap Band surgery was first approved by the United States Food and Drug Administration (FDA) in 2001.
-In a very short time, it has become one of the most popular surgical procedures in America.
+In a very short time, the Lap Band has become one of the most popular surgical procedures in America.
 The likely reason for Lap Band surgery becoming so successful is that is minimally invasive, adjustable and reversible.
 Lap band surgery also does not alter a person’s intestinal anatomy, so it does not affect body functions nor impact the body’s ability to absorb needed nutrients.

 Here are some of the other advantages of Lap Band surgery: